Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 ## Overall steps in Azure for configuring a secure cloud network for an organization

 1. Create a **resource group** (Red-Team).
 This is really just specifying a name for the network.
+Note that the ip addresses are considered their own resource.

 2. Create a **VNet**(Red-Team-Net) and link it to the resource group(RedTeam)

  - Specidy the IP address and subnet and disable the security options if you do not want to pay extra
- - Note that we can also create subnets which can be created independently and after a network has been created.
+ - Note that we can also create subnets which can be created independently and after a network has been created and can be added later to an existing network

 3. Setup a **network security group** (RedTeam-SG) - Add inboud security rule to block all traffic (deny)